 We have talked a lot about the many benefits provided by living walls.
-From providing insulation to increasing productivity, a living wall, or green wall as they are sometimes referred to, can provide an office or home with a number of benefits which is great for you as a homeowner or a business owner, however, perhaps the greatest benefit of a living wall is one that benefits the whole planet.
+From providing insulation to increasing productivity, a living wall, or green wall as they are sometimes referred to, can provide an office or home with a number of benefits, which is great for you as a homeowner or a business owner; however, perhaps the greatest benefit of a living wall is one that benefits the whole planet.

 The plants in any green wall solution – from full exterior green walls to interior partitions – will help to filter particulate matter, such as dust, pollen, soot and smoke, from the air and convert CO2 to oxygen.
 Whether it’s an internal or external solution, a green wall will contribute to the purification of the air and improve air quality in and around your building.